Crime Story (American TV series): Reaction

 When the show debuted on September 18, 1986, the two-hour pilot had a 20.1 national Nielsen rating and a 32 percent audience share.
 The ratings dipped when it was counter-programmed against ABC's Moonlighting.
 By October, the show was dropping in the ratings.
-The show was moved to Friday nights after Miami Vice on December 5, 1986 where its ratings improved but it still lost to Falcon Crest.
+The show was moved to Friday nights after Miami Vice on December 5, 1986, where its ratings improved but it still lost to Falcon Crest.
 NBC temporarily pulled Crime Story off the schedule after the season finale on March 13, 1987.
 In order to get more people to watch, Farina and other cast members promoted the show in five U.S. cities.

 The New York Times wrote, "With its first-rate cast, Crime Story might have had the offbeat, compelling authenticity of an Elmore Leonard novel.
 But the show looks suspiciously as if it would be more than willing to settle for the mindless glitz of Miami Vice".
 In his review for The Washington Post, Tom Shales wrote, "When the smoke clears away, a viewer may feel impressed yet unmoved.
 But then, if all the smoke cleared away, there'd be no show".

 John Haslett Cuff, in his review for The Globe and Mail, wrote, "The characters and locales are as greasy as the rain-soaked streets, and in the show's best moments there is a dangerous glitter that happily transcends the cartoon violence of too much television".

 Time magazine's Richard Zoglin praised the show for being "the most realistic TV cop show in years, yet the emotions reach almost baroque heights".

+Accolades

 Legacy

 Time ranked Crime Story as one of the best television programs of 1986 and of the 1980s.

 In their 1988 book, The Critics' Choice — The Best of Crime and Detective TV, authors Max Allan Collins and John Javna chose Crime Story as one of the "Top 10 Best Police TV Series (Police Procedurals) of All Time".

 Influence

-Crime Story and its imitator Wiseguy were the prototypes for later arc-driven television series, such as 24 and The Sopranos that have continuing story lines over multiple episodes.
+Crime Story and Wiseguy were the prototypes for later arc-driven television series, such as 24 and The Sopranos that have continuing story lines over multiple episodes.
 In addition, in another measure of this series' influence, numerous actors and actresses that originated on Crime Story in recurring or guest-starring roles later ended up on Wiseguy, including Ray Sharkey, Steve Ryan, Debbie Harry, William Russ, Anthony Denison, Stanley Tucci, Ted Levine, Patricia Charbonneau, Darlanne Fleugel, and Kevin Spacey.

 After the first season, the show was nominated for three Emmys, all in technical categories.